 XIII.C.
-If the injured competitor cannot continue the match after one minute the Referee shall:
+If the injured competitor cannot continue the match after one minute due to the attack, the Referee shall:

 XIII.C.1.
-Declare the injured competitor the loser if the injury was not the result of an attack
+Declare the injured competitor the loser if the injury was not the result of an attack, such as a twisted ankle or wrenched knee.

 XIII.C.2.
-Declare the injured competitor the loser if the injury was the result of an act that would not have resulted in a penalty for the attacking competitor
+Declare the injured competitor the loser if the injury was the result of an infraction that would either have resulted in no penalty or a kyong-go penalty for the attacking competitor.